projectriff/riff/distro/docs/riff-distro.md

 riff is for functions.

-riff is a CLI for functions on Knative.
+riff-distro is a CLI for functions on Knative.
 See https://projectriff.io and https://github.com/knative/docs

 ### Options